voicerepublic/voicerepublic_dev/README.md

 Then reload the browsers.
 It will record a couple of seconds pretalk.
 You should see the file size in `vrwatch` go up.
 After the time to start is up it will switch to live mode automatically.
-With you second Browser you should hear yourself now.
+With your second Browser you should hear yourself now.
 (Reload the host at least once to have multiple streams. these will show up on the console which runs `vrwatch`.)